nus-te3201/website/programming/environment/text.md

 ### Setting up the Programming Environment

-Programming requires certain specialized tools most of which are specific to the programming language being used.
-Some of these tools may come pre-installed in your computer, but often you need to install and configure them yourself.
+**Programming requires certain specialized tools** most of which are specific to the programming language being used.
+While some of these tools may come pre-installed in your computer, often you need to install and configure them yourself.

 <tabs>
   <tab header="Python">